luizloja/mysql_workbench_export_plugins/README.md

 I loved the Mysql Workbench tool, nevertheless I was never a big mysql fan.
 So I decided to create a project to develop some plugins to export from Mysql Workbench to other plataforms as postgres, rails migration and laravel migration

 ## What does it?
-This plugin generate all migration files for Rails based on the relational model.
+This plugin generates all migration files for Rails based on the relational model.
-It also create a scaffold file with all scaffolds commands.
+It also creates a scaffold file with all scaffolds commands.
 It makes sure that no body will ever forget that foreign key ;).

 ### Installation